flaviotordini/minitube/README.md

 ## A word about Phonon on Linux
 To be able to actually watch videos you need a working Phonon setup.
-Please don't contact me about this, ask for help on your distribution support channels.
+Please don't report bugs about this, ask for help on your distribution support channels.

-These days Minitube is tested with the VLC backend only.
-Please don't report bugs with other backends as they're not supported.

 ## Legal Stuff
 Copyright (C) Flavio Tordini